vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The address of the DNS server for the container network.
 This option is recommended if the network that you specify in the `container-network` option does not support DHCP.

-When you specify the container network DNS server, you use the distributed port group that you specify in the `container-network` option.
+When you specify the container network DNS server, you must use the distributed port group that you specify in the `container-network` option.
 You can specify `container-network-dns` multiple times, to configure multiple DNS servers.
+If you specify `container-network-dns` but you do not specify `container-network`, or if you specify a different distributed port group to the one that you specify in `container-network`, `vic-machine create` fails with an error.

 <pre>--container-network-dns <i>distributed_port_group_name</i>:8.8.8.8</pre>